PdCure.org

 Mercury Release and Relocation:

-A study by the renowned researcher, Graham George, showed that current chelators such as DMPS or DMSA do not maintain a bond with mercury and do not bond in a fashion expected by chemists.
-DMPS and DMSA stir up mercury, where it then travels to high mercury affinity areas like the brain.
-Many of the chelators in use today were developed in the 1940's and 1950's and are innefective or outright dangerous.
+A study by the researcher, Graham George, showed that current chelators such as DMPS or DMSA do not maintain a bond with mercury and do not bond in a fashion expected by chemists.
+The weak binding of DMPS and DMSA is due to the fact there is not enough stereo-chemical space between the two thiols located on adjacent carbons to allow for binding a mercury atom.
+Pairing one mercury atom with one DMPS or DMSA molecule doesn't fit.
+Thus DMPS and DMSA stir up mercury, where it then travels to high mercury affinity areas like the brain.
+Many of the chelators in use today were developed in the 1940s and 1950s and are ineffective or outright dangerous.

 Mercury chelation does not work!